AppXpose AppXpose

 A tracker in an app isn’t always doing something nefarious.
 It might never fire.
 It might only collect aggregate data.
 It might respect Android’s privacy permissions and never get a real identifier.

 But you have no way of knowing which case you’re in unless you look.
 That’s the gap AppXpose was built for: not to scare you off using apps, but to let you see what you’re agreeing to.
+You can read about how our tracker detection and scoring methodology works if you want to understand what goes into each scan result.

 The trackers don’t bother me as much as the assumption that nobody will check.